masa0902dev/ts-react-nextjs/README.md

-learning: TypeScript, React, NextJS
+# TIL: TypeScript, React, NextJS

-each branch has each practice content.
+each branch has each content.

 1. ts like-btn
-2. nestjs random-cat
+2. nextjs random-cat